LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Integrations/messaging-conversations.md

 <img src="img/faas-select-skill.png" alt="Functions select skill" style="width:100%;"/>

 <div class="important">By default no skill is selected.
 This will cause the lambda to react to all invocations regardless of skill.
-The maximum number of skills which can be specified is <b>10</b>.</div>
+The maximum number of skills which can be specified is <b>10</b>.
+Changing the skills of a lambda does not require a redeployment.
+The change is reflected within 5 minutes after saving.</div>

 Specifying a skill has the advantage of reducing the complexity of the lambda's code.
 Furthermore, it reduces the number of unnecessary invocations.
 #### Step 2 - Edit the Function